 Before we start, it is really important to understand what really happens when you breathe.
 Without diving too deep into human anatomy, let me introduce these few basic, albeit essential facts about the way you breathe:

 When you inhale, you draw air into your lungs, for the sole purpose of nourishing your body with oxygen, which, from your lungs enters into your bloodstream.
 When you exhale, all you do is rid yourself of the carbon-dioxide, which accumulates in your lungs, coming from your bloodstream.

 This process of gas exchange between your lungs and the environment is called external respiration in western medicine.

-This process if internal gas exchange is also called internal respiration in western medicine.
+This process of internal gas exchange is also called internal respiration in western medicine.

 The lungs themselves cannot “breathe”, the only expand and collapse like a sponge, through the aid of muscles that actively force them to change their size and shape.
 The most important such muscles are the diaphragm, a large, dome-shaped muscle underneath your lungs, and the intercostals, those being small helper muscles, that sit between your ribs.

 Of course, the diaphragm is strong enough to perform the duty of breathing without the aid of other muscles, while you are at rest.
-The reasons that most people will continue to use their chests are many fold, but mainly connected to poor life-style choices, such as sitting , bad posture, tight clothing, the lack of adequate exercise, etc. Correcting this bad habit of breathing into the chest will be the first step towards understanding real embryonic breathing.
+The reasons that most people will continue to use their chests are numerous but mainly connected to poor lifestyle choices, such as too much sitting, bad posture, tight clothing, the lack of adequate exercise, etc. Correcting this bad habit of breathing into the chest will be the first step towards understanding real embryonic breathing.